martinit18/nested_fit/README.md

 It is written in Fortran with some Python complementary routines for visualizing the output results and for doing automatic analyses of series of data.
 More information on the program can be found in Refs.
 [3,4].

+If you use this program, please cite it using these references and its author.

 **Articles about nested sampling method**:\
 [1] J. Skilling, *Nested sampling for general Bayesian computation*, Bayesian Anal. **1**, 833-859 (2006)\